ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 2.3 Client to Server Sync [**[↑]**](#table-of-content)

-1. The registration client receives a request to sync data (through manual trigger or scheduled job) from client to server.
+1. The Registration Client receives a request to sync data (through manual trigger or scheduled job) from client to server.
 2. Client in turn sends request with the applicable data to server.
    * User on-boarding data is synced.
    * Only the additions, deletions, and modifications made since the last sync are sent.